 Manticore Search has a tiny community server — krajcik/manticore-mcp-server (2 stars, Go, MIT, 12 commits) with 8 tools covering search, table management, document CRUD, and cluster operations with boolean queries and fuzzy search.
 Very early stage.

-No MCP servers found for: Quickwit, ZincSearch, Vespa, or Weaviate (as a search engine rather than vector database).
+No MCP servers found for: ZincSearch, OpenObserve, or Weaviate (as a search engine rather than vector database).

 Recommendations

 For Elasticsearch users: Skip the deprecated official server.
-Use cr7258/elasticsearch-mcp-server (267 stars, 17+ tools, supports ES 7.x-9.x and OpenSearch).
-If you’re on Elastic 9.2+, evaluate the new Agent Builder endpoint.
-If you just need basic Elasticsearch queries alongside other databases, Google’s MCP Toolbox (14.7K stars) supports Elasticsearch as one of 20+ backends.
+Use cr7258/elasticsearch-mcp-server (277 stars, 17+ tools, v2.1.1 with Kubernetes/Helm support, supports ES 7.x-9.x and OpenSearch).
+If you’re on Elastic 9.3+, evaluate the Elastic Agent Builder MCP endpoint (GA, built into Kibana).
+If you need Elasticsearch queries alongside other databases, Google’s genai-toolbox (15.3K stars, v1.2.0, stable GA) supports Elasticsearch vector search as one of 20+ backends.

-For Meilisearch users: The official server (20+ tools) covers the full API including semantic and hybrid search.
+For Meilisearch users: The official server (20+ tools, v0.6.0) covers the full API including semantic and hybrid search, but has been dormant since August 2025.
+Still functional for its covered features; watch for whether Meilisearch re-engages.
 Use devlimelabs/meilisearch-ts-mcp if you need vector search tooling.

 For Algolia users: Both official servers work but are explicitly experimental with no SLA.
 Use with caution in production — they could break without notice.